jkendall327/dotnet-explanations/coredocs/async-await.md

 ## Warning

-Async/await is probably the most difficult concept to grasp in 'regular' C# (except maybe [generic coinvariance/contravariance](https://docs.microsoft.com/en-us/dotnet/standard/generics/covariance-and-contravariance), which is much less important).

-It's hard to learn about for a few reasons.
+Async/await is hard to learn about for a few reasons.

 * Asynchronicity is inherently complicated.
 * The terminology is often ambiguous.
-* It's hard to tell how other topics, like threads and the Task Parallel Library, are related to async/await.
+* Because the terminology is ambiguous, it's hard to tell what specific problem async/await solves.

+### Terminology
+In programming, it is very hard to find clear-cut definitions of words like 'asynchronous', 'concurrent' or 'parallel'.
+All of these terms are about *multiple things happening at once*, but they express it in different ways.
+Because people use these words differently, you should focus on the ideas that the words represent, rather than the words themselves.

 ### Threads

-When you learn about async/await and asynchronicity, you will eventually hear about threads.
+When you learn about asynchronicity, you will eventually hear about threads.

-Threads are important to know about, but you should ignore them while learning about async/await.
-Thinking that async/await is 'really' just about threads will give you the wrong idea about how it works.
+Many beginners think that async/await is 'really' just a convenient way to work with threads.
+This is not accurate.
 Async/await has no simple relation to threads.

-## What is asynchronicity?

-In programming, it is very hard to find a clear-cut definition of words like 'asynchronous', 'concurrent' or 'parallel'.
-All of these terms are about *multiple things happening at once*, but they express it in different ways.
-People use these words differently, so it's important to focus on the ideas that the words represent, rather than the words themselves.

-There are two main kinds of asynchronicity to worry about.
+Very often, in fact, [there is no thread at all](https://blog.stephencleary.com/2013/11/there-is-no-thread.html).

+You should still learn about threads and the threadpool at some point, because they are a part of C# and the operating system you're using.
+But you should ignore them while learning about async/await. **Async/await has no simple relation to threads.**

+### The problem async/await solves
+When you say you want part of a program to be asynchronous, there are usually two things you can mean.

-1. You have several operations (like complicated mathematical equations) that you want to run at the same time so they finish faster.
+1. You have several operations that you want to run at the same time so that you can get through them all faster.
-2. You have a long-running operation (like opening a file or downloading a webpage) that you want to run in the background and let you know when it's finished.
+2. You have a slow operation (like writing to a file or downloading a webpage) that you want to run in the background and let you know when it's finished.

 Async/await is desgined for the second kind of asynchronicity.
 For the first, you want the [Task Parallel Library](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/task-parallel-library-tpl).

 ## What happens when an async method runs
 Let's track what happens when you run an `async` method.

 ```